What to look for in a buy-to-let property

-Quite often, people who purchase real estate intending to rent it use the monthly rental income to cover their monthly mortgage repayments, in reality only investing the mortgage down payment.
-When the property’s value increases over time, the investor can then sell it for a higher amount than the original price, making a profit from the overall transaction.
+Quite often, people who purchase a property intending to rent it use the monthly rental income to cover their monthly mortgage repayments, in reality, only investing the mortgage down-payment.
+When the property’s value increases over time, the investor can then sell it for a higher amount than the original price, profiting from the overall transaction.

 What to look for in a buy-to-let property

 1. Property cost vs your budget

 The first step is to look at how much money you can afford to invest, both in the form of downpayment and if required, to decorate or refurbish the property.
 Take into consideration all other potential expenditures, such as taxes and legal fees which should all be accounted for in the initial budget.
 Compare this to the investment property prices, and assume you may need approximately 30% down payment before securing a buy-to-let mortgage.

 Think of your buy-to-let mortgage payments in times when the property is not occupied, and as a general rule it is wise to have three months of mortgage payments in reserve to allow for times when the property is not let.
 Also, take into account that general changes in interest rates might influence your mortgage rates and cost.

 Properties located either in the city centre, near transportation links, or in areas undergoing regeneration and with plenty of work opportunities have a higher chance of getting the best rental rates and being in general demand.
 The location also plays a role when you look at your real estate investment from the capital appreciation point of view.